-The individual to be contacted regarding this report is Justin Lovell, Director of Administrative Services, West County Wastewater District, 2910 Hilltop Drive, Richmond, CA 94806-1974 or jlovell@wcwd.org or (510) 222-6700.
+This report is designed to provide ratepayers and creditors with a general overview of West County Wastewater District's finances and demonstrate WCW's accountability for the funding it receives.
+If you have any questions about this report or need additional information, please contact: West County Wastewater District, 2910 Hilltop Drive, Richmond, CA 94806-1974 or jlovell@wcwd.org or (510) 222-6700.